Demystifying Deliverance Part 2: Understanding the background to life’s problems

 As alluded to in part 1, Jesus was the last deliverer.
 To reconcile man to himself, God sent his only begotten Son Jesus to die for us on the cross.
 This was a deliverance mandate and assignment to redeem man to himself.
 We are required or called to accept Jesus Christ by being born again (John 3.3) and submitting to being Holy Temples (1 Corinthians 6:19) and walking in the spirit (Galatian 5:15) and not flesh (body)

 At this re-birth, the body dies, and the spirit assumes life.
 It must be understood that this death is automatic only as one stays in the confines of newness and spirit.
 One (1) second off the spirit realm into the world and its pressures awakens the body instantly and puts the spirit to sleep.
 The spirit does not overule or force itself on man.
 Every second, every minute and every hour of an individual’s life must call on the consciouness of the spirit inorder to keep the body dead.
 The challenge is that the body being physical itself, having been used to being in charge seeks to head the whole system continually, putting pressure on the soul, defying the command of God and causing havoc ( Kill the flesh-Romans 8:12-13; Romans 13:14; Colossian 3:5-10).
 This is where the conflict begins as the death of the body is a continuous process of resisting its influences and yielding to the spirit.
 There is no excuse for not knowing so whether one is born again or not, the law stands and we must live according the spirit (Romans 8:5).
+The Soul was commanded to be obedient to the spirit from the beginning.
 So the decision centre is the soul and this powerful entity can disappoint the body any minute to the success of the triapatite being.
 Unfortunately, not all are aware of this and even those that are born again are sonetimes unable to stick to the rules of the game!
 Life becomes a battlefield between life and death/spirit and flesh/good and evil/faith and unbelief

 How conflict in the tripatite results in problems for an individual